ESPERANCE ANGLICAN WILDFLOWER FESTIVAL

 Entry is by gold coin donation and school groups are free.

-Their Web of Life
+In 2017 the theme was SALTLAKES - Their Web of Life

 The theme in 2016 was 'Life after Fire' featuring the Esperance Heathland.
 On display were identified wildflowers, photographic and student art exhibitions, local artworks, market stalls, local music groups and refreshments and lunches.